Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Machine-Learning-MLS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Spin up a fleet of Amazon EC2 instances with the transformation logic, have them transform the data records accumulating on Amazon S3, and output the transformed records to Amazon S3.
 - [x] Insert an Amazon Kinesis Data Analytics stream downstream of the Kinesis Data Firehose stream that transforms raw record attributes into simple transformed values using SQL.

-### A Machine Learning Specialist is building a convolutional neural network (CNN) that will classify 10 types of animals.
+### A Machine Learning Specialist is building a Convolutional Neural Network (CNN) that will classify 10 types of animals.
 The Specialist has built a series of layers in a neural network that will take an input image of an animal, pass it through a series of convolutional and pooling layers, and then finally pass it through a dense and fully connected layer with 10 nodes.
 The Specialist would like to get an output from the neural network that is a probability distribution of how likely it is that the input image belongs to each of the 10 classes.
 Which function will produce the desired output?

 - [ ] Dropout.
 - [ ] Smooth L1 loss.